[OOC INFO ♡]

 Why should we accept you over others?:

-Another thing that sets me apart is my ability to integrate into various character traits and scenarios, adapting my writing and interactions to enhance the story.
+Another thing that sets me apart is my ability to integrate into various character traits and scenarios, adapting my writing and interactions to amplify the story.
 I thrive on working with others, in and out of character and am always eager to contribute when working together to form a lasting impression on the community.
-My attention to detail and commitment to depth ensure that every interaction is meaningful and realistic enough to make it good enough to be posted.
+My attention to detail and commitment to depth in an article/interview piece ensure that every interaction is meaningful and realistic!

 Do you understand you have to stay completely neutral with all reports?
 (Your report can't have any OOC or IC bias towards a specific group.)